Creating a compelling retail experience that seamlessly weaves the story of the products and the people who use it.

 Story page with product modules.

-We worked closely with the client throughout the project.
-We even traveled to their headquarters in Austin, TX to attend their annual brand summit where we were able to immerse ourselves in all things YETI.
-This level of access allowed us to easily interview various stakeholders and teams to better solve for the problem at hand.
+The team worked closely with the client throughout the project.
+We even traveled to their headquarters in Austin, TX to attend their annual brand summit where the team and I were able to immerse ourselves in all things YETI.
+This level of access allowed me to easily interview various stakeholders and teams to better solve for the problem at hand.

 The result of this work provided space to house and showcase content that ultimately converted views to purchases, all while highlighting the quality of products.